 Additionally, in order to fulfil the obligations, Andorran banking entities must maintain a reserve to fulfil the covered guarantees, and an amount equivalent to this reserve must be invested in secure and liquid assets that fulfil a series of requirements established by the law for this purpose.

 The regulatory capital and liquidity requirements derive from the application of Basel III provisions.

-Rules governing banks' relationships with their customers and other third parties entities in the Andorran financial system, investor protection, market abuse and financial
+Rules governing banks' relationships with their customers and other third parties

 Banking and investment services rendered within the Andorran jurisdiction